Tharin2501/Animelist/README.md

 Suggestions for things to implement.

-- Pagination (prio)
+- dark mode (context api)
 - Filter by Category, Date, etc..
-- Add a Postgres DB (find a use case for this, might need to bring in express)
+- Add a Postgres DB (find a use case for this, might need to bring in express).
+Maybe let user add anime to favorite by clicking star in card.
+Displayed in a "Favorites" tab in header?
 - Deploy to a cloud based service (Heroku?
 DigitalOcean?)
 - Header and Footer component
 - Context or Redux for passing state through components (unnecessary for a small project like this but want to learn)